Confinement and dynamical chiral symmetry breaking in a non-perturbative renormalizable quark model: A confining quark model

 leading to an equivalent action,

-Amusingly, contrary to its usual purpose, the HS transformation introduces quartic fermion interactions.
+Amusingly, contrary to its usual purpose, the HS transformation consistently introduces quartic fermion interactions that are harmless from the renormalization viewpoint, this in contrast to the NJL quartic fermion interactions.
 We may discard the $J^2$ term in \eqref{hs2}, since it is irrelevant for RG purposes: without changing the physics, we could have added a canceling $-\Lambda J^2$ to the action \eqref{act10}.
 The sources now appear linearly.
+Acting with

-Acting with $\left.\frac{\p}{\p \{j,J\}}\right|_{j=J=0}$ on both partition functions, i.e.~before and after the HS transformation, provides with the correspondences $\braket{\Sigma}=-\braket{\mathcal{O}_1}$ and $\braket{\sigma}=-\braket{\mathcal{O}_2}$. $\Lambda$ is a mass dimension 1 parameter, necessary to end up with the appropriate mass dimensions throughout, since $\dim[\sigma]=2$, $\dim[\Sigma]=5/2$. $\Lambda$ will not enter any physical result if we were to compute exactly, as the underlying transformation \eqref{hs1} constitutes just a unity.
+on both partition functions, i.e.~before and after the HS transformation, provides with the correspondences:

+$\Lambda$ is a mass dimension 1 parameter, necessary to end up with the appropriate mass dimensions throughout, since $\dim[\sigma]=2$, $\dim[\Sigma]=5/2$. $\Lambda$ will not enter any physical result if we were to compute exactly, as the underlying transformation \eqref{hs1} constitutes just a unity.
+In a loop expansion, $\Lambda$ will unavoidably enter any calculated quantity.
+However, assuming that passing to higher order one gets closer to the exact result, which encompasses $\Lambda$-independence, we can fix $\Lambda$ in a case-by-case scenario by the principle of minimal sensitivity (PMS) \cite{Stevenson:1981vj}: we look for solutions of $\frac{\p E_{vac}}{\p \Lambda}=0$ or higher derivatives if the latter eq.~has no zeros.
+In principle, $\Gamma$ itself could be examined using the background field method \cite{Jackiw:1974cv}; then we do no longer need the sources and can set them to zero.